-Society for Benefit-Cost Analysis: European Conference 2019 News & events
+Society for Benefit-Cost Analysis: European Conference 2019

-Q Jacques Crémer co-wrote a report on Competition Policy In March 2018, the European Commission appointed Jacques Crémer (TSE - CNRS), Yves-Alexandre de Montjoye (Imperial College London) and Heike Schweitzer (University of Berlin) as special advisers to Commissioner Margrethe tion policy.
+In March 2018, the European Commission appointed Jacques Crémer (TSE - CNRS), Yves-Alexandre de Montjoye (Imperial College London) and Heike Schweitzer (University of Berlin) as special advisers to Commissioner Margrethe Vestager on the future challenges of digitization for competition policy.
 Less than a year later, the three special advisers have delivered a report gathering most of the recent literature on competition policy and its adaptation to digitization.
 Jacques Crémer discussed the report with TSE Mag.

 What are the objectives of this report?